rzach/git4phi/git4phi.md

 ## How do I use Git?

 In order to use Git on your computer, you have to install the Git software.
 The bare-bones "command line" Git client is available for all operating systems, but there are a fair number of graphical interfaces available as well.
 The best place to start is on the [Git download page](http://git-scm.com/downloads).
+Git comes with two graphical tools, `git gui` and `gitk`.
 For Windows, there is [TortoiseGit](https://code.google.com/p/tortoisegit/), which will make all the Git commands available via the Windows Explorer right-click menu.
-If your repositories are or will be hosted on GtHub, you can use GitHub's own graphical tools for Windows and Mac.
+If your repositories are or will be hosted on GitHub, you can use GitHub's own graphical tools for Windows and Mac.

 Once you have Git and possibly a graphical Git tool installed, you have to set up a repository.
 There are two ways to do this.
 The first is using the `git init` command: in the folder/directory you want to track using Git, just say `git init`.
 Most of the time, however, you want your repository to have a matching remote version on a server.
 Then it will be a lot easier to first create the repository on the server and create a local copy of that repository, which will then be linked to the remote.
 Creating such a local version of an existing repository is called 'cloning.'